mjosaarinen/lwaes_isa/README.md

 ## Testing

-You need a C compiler.
+Only a C compiler is required.
 A `Makefile` is provided and the file `main.c` contains a minimal unit test with standard test vectors.

 ```console